iszczesniak/cpp/memory/index.md

 (RVO).

 RVO not always can take place, because of technical reasons.
-First, because it's not known which data would be returned, but the data has to be created:
+First, because we return data, which has to be created prior to deciding which data exactly to return:

 {% highlight c++ %}
 {% include_relative rvo_no1.cc %}